csecht/opencv-contour-utility2/README.md

 * `contour_it.py` draws contours based on edges, thresholds, or shapes.
 * `equalize_it.py` does CLAHE histogram equalization.
 * `color_it.py` finds colors.
+*
-All can be run on Linux, Windows, and macOS platforms. `contour_it.py` is an upgrade of the original module found in the opencv-contour-utils repository that uses the native OpenCV GUI, but only for Linux systems.
+All modules can be executed on Linux, Windows, and macOS platforms. `contour_it.py` is an upgrade of the original module found in the opencv-contour-utils repository that uses the native OpenCV GUI, but only runs on Linux systems.

 All contour processing steps are conducted on grayscale conversions of the specified input file.
 A text file of chosen settings and the resulting image file of drawn contours, overlaid on the original image, can be saved.
 Image file samples, listed below, are provided in the `images` folder.

-The default `contour_it.py` color for outlining objects is green, but can be changed to yellow with the `--color yellow` command line argument.
+The default `contour_it.py` contour outline color is green, but can be changed to yellow with the `--color yellow` command line argument.
 This may be useful for certain images or users with a green color vision impairment.

 <sub>Project inspired by code from Adrian Rosebrock:
 https://pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/